Payum/Payum/docs/encrypt-gateway-configs-stored-in-database.md

 # Encrypt gateway configs stored in database

-To encrypt (and later decrypt) sensitive configuration details (like payment provider credentials) we have to do two things:
+To encrypt (and later decrypt) sensitive configuration details (like payment provider credentials) we have to do three things:

 * Make sure model implements `CryptedInterface`.
 The `GatewayConfig` class already does it.
 * Create a cypher instance.